Precise Quantum Chemistry calculations with few Slater Determinants

-\paragraph*{Benchmark for equilibrium geometries in the cc-pVDZ basis with CCSD(T), DMRG and FCI.} To validate the accuracy of the proposed method, we compare it against CCSD(T), and, where available, DMRG and FCI, for the all-electron ground-state energy of several molecules at equilibrium in the cc-pVDZ basis set.
-The electron number varies from $4$ (LiH) to $20$ (for LiCl), except for the Krypton atom with $36$ electrons in $27$ orbitals, where we perform a particle-hole transformation to reduce the effective number of interacting particles to $18$.
-As reported in~\cref{fig:molecules_ccpvdz}, our optimized energies from up to $768$ Slater determinants are well within chemical accuracy (1 kcal/mol) with respect to FCI, including those at the limit of what is still tractable by current distributed FCI codes~\cite{gao2024distributedfci}.
+\paragraph*{Benchmark with CCSD(T), DMRG and FCI for equilibrium geometries in the cc-pVDZ basis.} To validate the accuracy of the proposed method, we compare it against CCSD(T), and, where available, DMRG and FCI, for the all-electron ground-state energy of several molecules at equilibrium in the cc-pVDZ basis set.
+In our calculations, the electron number varies from $4$ (LiH) to $20$ (for LiCl), except for the Krypton atom with $36$ electrons in $27$ orbitals, where we perform a particle-hole transformation to reduce the effective number of interacting particles to $18$.
+As reported in~\cref{fig:molecules_ccpvdz}, our optimized energies from up to $\ndet=768$ Slater determinants are well within chemical accuracy (1 kcal/mol) with respect to FCI, including those at the limit of what is still tractable by current distributed FCI codes~\cite{gao2024distributedfci}.
 Furthermore, our variational energies are consistently below the ones obtained with coupled cluster at CCSD(T) level, even if energy comparisons with a non-variational method could appear to not be completely fair to our method.
 This is significant because CCSD(T) has an asymptotic computational scaling of $O(\norb^7)$, while our method scales like $O(\norb^4)$.
 For all molecules we find the expected spin symmetry for the ground state, with a maximal spin contamination at 768 determinants of $\abs*{\ev*{\hat S^2} - S(S+1)}$ $\approx 2\cdot 10^{-2}$ for BN, and much less for the other molecules.
-We also note that $768$ determinants consistently improve the results of $512$ determinants, and that the optimization steps to achieve convergence are roughly independent of the number of determinants (see Supplementary Information, \cref{appendix:additional_results}).
+We also note that $768$ determinants consistently improve the results of $512$ determinants, and that the optimization steps of the EIDOS algorithm to achieve convergence are roughly independent of the number of determinants (see Supplementary Information, \externalcref{sup-additional_results}).